djangocon/2024-old.djangocon.us/_pages/speaking.md

 Decision notifications will be sent by June 28th, 2023.
 {% endcomment %}

+{% comment %}
 Our Call for Proposals is now closed and all decision notifications have been sent.

-{% comment %}
+{% endcomment %}

 Our <a href="{{ site.cfp_application }}">Call for Proposals (CFP)</a> is now open!
-Submit your talk or tutorial proposal by May 15, 2023 at [6 PM EDT](https://time.is/0600PM_15_May_2023_in_Durham,_United_States?DjangoCon_US_CFP_Closes), and encourage your friends and colleagues to do the same.
+Submit your talk or tutorial proposal by April 24, 2024 at [12 PM EDT](https://time.is/1200PM_24_Apr_2024_in_New_York?DjangoCon_US_2024_CFP_closes), and encourage your friends and colleagues to do the same.

 Need help with your proposal?
 We've got mentors and helpful tips on our [Speaker Resources](/speaking/speaker-resources/) page!